vaginessa/your-vGF/README.md

-# python-educational-game
+# solve an interesting problem
-# Time to learn
+# Time to solve